-An acoustics contractor will perform the direct measurements of the received levels of underwater sound versus distance and direction from the energy source arrays using calibrated hydrophones.
-The acoustic data will be analyzed as quickly as reasonably practicable in the field and used to verify (and if necessary adjust) the safety distances.
+An acoustics contractor will perform direct measurements of the received levels of underwater sound versus distance and direction from the airguns and soil investigation vessel using calibrated hydrophones.
+The acoustic data will be analyzed as quickly as reasonably practicable in the field and used to verify and adjust the safety distances.
 The field report will be made available to NMFS and the MMOs within 120 hrs of completing the measurements.
-The mitigation measures to be implemented at the 190 and 180 dB sound levels will include power downs and shut downs as described
+The mitigation measures to be implemented at the 190 and 180 dB sound levels will include power downs and shut downs as described below